bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 #### Results

-Although the Native Memory Tracking report indicates a connection between committed memory and provided stack size, the resident set size on the operating system remains constant, at around 307 MB.
+ - Although the Native Memory Tracking report indicates a connection between committed memory and provided stack size, the resident set size on the operating system remains constant, at around 307 MB.

-This means that stack memory is allocated dynamically and the JVM stack size option **-Xss** only sets the limit of how much it can grow.
+ - This means that stack memory is allocated dynamically and the JVM stack size option **-Xss** only sets the limit of how much it can grow.

+ - **Java 8 and 11 utilizes memory less efficiently on MacOS:**

-On MacOS / ARM64, Java 8 utilized around 80% more memory, 558 MB.
+   - On MacOS / ARM64, Java 8 utilized around 80% more memory, 558 MB.

-Similarly, on MacOS, for both ARM and x86 architectures, Java 11 utilized around 20% more memory.
+   - Again on MacOS, for both ARM and x86 architectures, Java 11 utilized around 20% more memory.

-NMT reports for Java versions 8, 11, and 17 are available at [this repository](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports)
+NMT reports for MacOs - Java versions 8, 11, and 17 are available at [this repository](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports)

 #### Testing in a container